sonic-net/sonic-utilities.msft/doc/Command-Reference.md

 **show interfaces counters**

 This show command displays packet counters for all interfaces since the last time the counters were cleared.
-There is no facility to display counters for one specific interface.
-Optional argument "-a" does not have any significance in this command.
+To display l3 counters "rif" subcommand can be used.
+There is no facility to display counters for one specific l2 interface.
+For l3 interfaces a single interface output mode is present.
+Optional argument "-a" provides two additional columns - RX-PPS and TX_PPS.
-Optional argument "-c" can be used to clear the counters for all interfaces.
 Optional argument "-p" specify a period (in seconds) with which to gather counters over.

 - Usage:
   ```
   show interfaces counters [-a|--printall] [-p|--period <period>]
+  show interfaces counters rif [-p|--period <period>] <interface_name>
   ```

 - Example: